exonum/exonum-doc/src/advanced/time.md

 [roughtime][roughtime], etc.

 If the local time on the validator machine is incorrect, such node is considered Byzantine.
-As it is the case with the consensus algorithm, the algorithm can tolerate up to 1/3 Byzantine nodes.
+Just in the same way as the consensus algorithm, the algorithm used by the time oracle can tolerate up to a third of Byzantine validators.

 ## Specification